 Origins and history

 Originally from Great Britain, the recognition of the breed is quite recent since it dates back only to 1931; but we know practically nothing of his history.
-Only legends are known: the most famous one says that in 1858 Lord Tweedmouth bought a couple of Caucasian Shepherd dogs that he had seen working in a circus.
-Eventually, he kept only the Golden puppies to fix the recessive personality of the parents.
-Another theory argues that the breed originated from the cross between a dog from St. Hubert (Bloodhound) of sandy colour and a water Spaniel that’s now extinct.
+Only legends are known: the most famous one says that in 1858 Lord Tweedmouth bought a couple of Caucasian Shepherds that he had seen working in a circus.
+Eventually, he kept only the golden puppies to fix the recessive personality of the parents.
+Another theory argues that the breed originated from the cross between a sandy-coloured dog from St. Hubert (Bloodhound), and a Tweed Water Spaniel that’s now extinct.
 Other authors still argue that the ancestor of the breed was a yellow dog born from a cross between this water Spaniel and a Flat-coated Retriever.

 Good names for a Golden Retriever: Callum, Flora, Olto, Tia